programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 Tokenization is the process used to split up full text into smaller parts for analysis.
 SpaCy has a built-in function for tokenization that involves segmenting texts into individual parts like words and punctuation.
 Take the example of an individual sentence:

-{% figure.html filename="CORPUS-ANALYSIS-WITH-SPACY9.png" caption="Figure 9: Tokenization of example sentence" %}
+{% include figure.html filename="CORPUS-ANALYSIS-WITH-SPACY9.png" caption="Figure 9: Tokenization of example sentence" %}

 What this function is doing is calling the spaCy nlp pipeline, which contains the data and components needed for text processing.
 When the nlp pipeline is called on a sentence, it splits that sentence on each whitespace and reviews its components.
 Components are then split based on rules for words, punctuations, prefixes, suffixes, etc. Each token is then loaded into a new object that we’ve called “doc.”
 Calling nlp also enables part of speech tagging, lemmatization, and other enrichment procedures we’ll discuss further below.